kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    container name and extended resource name to request in `claim.spec.devices.requests`, DRA manager uses this status information to pass the proper allocated device IDs to the proper container.

+### Cluster Autoscaler integration

+The new NodeInfo.Allocatable.DynamicResources field inside NodeInfo may need to be correctly set in cluster autoscaler, based on its own internal cluster state, which means there may be a need to expose a public method to set it.

+The special resource claim created in PreFilter has to go through the ResourceClaimTracker from SharedDRAManager so that cluster autoscaler can reflect the claim in-memory.
+The special claim is currently reserved by calling SignalClaimPendingAllocation() in Reserve phase and persisted to API server in PreBind phase.
+There might be a need to expand ResourceClaimTracker to integrate with cluster autoscaler.

 ### Test Plan